Things to do in Vouliagmeni

 The most popular beach destination in Athens, the Astir Beach is a playground for the fashionable crowd.
 Since the 1960s the Astir Beach has welcomed international movie stars and business tycoons.
 Equipped with state-of-the art recreational facilities, it features everything from a VIP lounge, to fashion boutiques, food outlets and spa facilities.
 Entrance fee on the weekdays is 50 Euros per pair of sunbeds and umbrella, while on the weekend is 70 (based on 2020 price list).

 Located in a secluded bay, Krabo Beach Club & Restaurant offers an oasis of calm in just a 20 minute drive for the center of Athens.
 The private beach has a simple and chic aesthetic: a city bohemian style with colors and furnishings that harmoniously blend with the natural surroundings.
-It is ideal for those wanting to spend their day on the beach, as the establishment offers full-services sunbeds, Meditterenean cuisine restaurant and a bar serving a selection of signature cocktails and wines from all over the world.
+It is ideal for those wanting to spend their day on the beach, as the establishment offers full-services sunbeds, Mediterranean cuisine restaurant and a bar serving a selection of signature cocktails and wines from all over the world.
 Krabo is the ideal spot to enjoy summer in Athens, as you would on a Greek island.

 Set on the quiet and beautiful bay of the Athenian Riviera, at Zen Beach, you can relax from early in the morning till after the sun has set.

 The thermal springs of Vouliagmeni Lake are known for their healing properties and help to relieve afflictions of the musculoskeletal system, promote post-traumatic rehabilitation, as well as gynaecological, and dermatological diseases.
-Guests may enjoy the excellent swimming facilities which are available all year round, the natural pool has a stable temperature throughout the year.
+Guests may enjoy the excellent swimming facilities available all year round, the natural pool has a stable temperature throughout the year.

 Various activities and events are organised at the Vouliagmeni Lake.
 For more information visit the Vouliagmeni Lake website.
 The location is also available for private events and Weddings.